csgillespie/efficientR/main.md

 Low level languages like C and Fortran demand more from the programmer.
 They force you to declare the type of every variable used, give you the burdensome responsibility of memory management and have to be compiled.
 The advantage of such languages, compared with R, is that they are faster to run.
 The disadvantage is that they take longer to learn and can not be run interactively.

 <div class="rmdnote">
-<p>The wikipedia page on compiler optimisations gives a nice overview of standard optimisation techniques (<a href="https://en.wikipedia.org/wiki/Optimizing_compiler" class="uri">https://en.wikipedia.org/wiki/Optimizing_compiler</a>).</p>
+<p>The Wikipedia page on compiler optimisations gives a nice overview of standard optimisation techniques (<a href="https://en.wikipedia.org/wiki/Optimizing_compiler" class="uri">https://en.wikipedia.org/wiki/Optimizing_compiler</a>).</p>
 </div>

 R users don't tend to worry about data types.
 This is advantageous in terms of creating concise code, but can result in R programs that are slow.
-While optimisations such as going parallel can double speed, poor code can easily run 100's of times slower, so it's important to understand the causes of slow code.
+While optimisations such as going parallel can double speed, poor code can easily run hundreds of times slower, so it's important to understand the causes of slow code.
 These are covered in @Burns2011, which should be considered essential reading for any aspiring R programmers.

 Ultimately calling an R function always ends up calling some underlying C/Fortran code.
 For example the base R function `runif()` only contains a single line that consists of a call to `C_runif()`.